 If your home is in a historic neighborhood, you may not be able to install a pool.
 Research or get in touch with the city government to figure out if your neighborhood has any special restrictions.

 Certain cities have specific rules regarding enclosures for inground swimming pools.
-These laws are meant as a protection against pool-related accidents.
+These laws are meant to protect against pool-related accidents.
 You can find out what your local laws are by contacting city hall and asking about pool enclosure requirements.

 With a swimming pool comes a swimming pool plumbing system.
 There are pipes to bring water into the pool, valves to control water flow, filters, and other pieces.
-Maintaining that infrastructure is the job of a trusted local plumber who knows the building codes and understands your water needs.
+Maintaining that infrastructure requires a trusted local plumber who knows the building codes and understands your water needs.

-If you’re looking into installing an inground pool in your California backyard, give Mike Diamond a call.
-We can make sure that the plumbing portion of your pool installation is issue-free.
+If you’re looking into plumbing an inground pool in your California backyard, give Mike Diamond a call.
+We can make sure that the plumbing portion of your pool installation meets local requirements and is issue-free.
 We can also add outdoor showers, water spigots and other plumbing amenities to make your pool area more functional.
 Trust the plumber that has kept Los Angeles homes cool and safe for over 40 years.